juliogomez/devops/README.md

 curl http://myhero-ui.default
 ```

-You can also try direct connectivity from a local container (i.e. _alpine_), using those same commands.
+You can also try direct connectivity from a container (i.e. _alpine_) running locally in your workstation:

 ```shell
 docker run --rm -it alpine /bin/sh
 ```

-And now from inside the Alpine container you may interact directly with the already deployed *myhero* containers:
+Now from the Alpine container you may interact directly with the already deployed *myhero* containers in your remote cluster:

 ```shell
 apk add --no-cache curl